Hiswe/hiswe.github.io/source/_posts/01-vector-basics.md

 Pixel images are composed of a grid of colored square (fig.01)

+{% caption when zoomed, we see squares %}
 {% asset_img pixel-example.png a pixel image and a zoom on it %}
+{% endcaption %}

 Vector are defined by shapes that are rendered by the computer (fig.02)

+{% caption vectors can be zoomed without quality loss %}
 {% asset_img vector-example.jpg a vector image and a zoom on it %}
+{% endcaption %}

 See [wikipedia](https://en.wikipedia.org/wiki/Vector_graphics) for more details